3 Ways to Use Student Assessment Data

 1. Forecast Intervention Needs

-Use assessment data to identify your students who are struggling now and those who may need intervention or to retake a course next semester.
-Looking to jumpstart your planning?
-Check out these six tips for effective intervention programs!
+Use assessment data to identify students who are struggling now and those who may need intervention or to retake a course next semester.
+These six tips for effective intervention programs can be helpful to kickstart planning.

 2. Optimize Lesson Plans

-It is perfectly acceptable to see that a lesson didn’t go as well as you had hoped—it’s all a part of the learning process.
+Staying impartial when looking at the data is key.
+It is perfectly acceptable to see that a lesson didn’t go as well as intended—it’s all a part of the learning process.
 Wondering how to save time while lesson planning?
-Read these top 5 time-saving lesson-planning tips for teachers.
+Read these top five time-saving lesson-planning tips for teachers.

 3. Discover Grant Opportunities